Characters / Sonic SatAM

 - Villainous Breakdown: "I hate that hedgehog.
 I hate him!
 I hate him!
 HATE HIM!
 HATE!
 HATE!
 HATE!!
 HAAAAATTTTEEEEEEEE!!!!"

-- Worthy Opponent: Despite his grudge against Sonic, he considers him his "most worthy adversary" and when he's about to roboctize him he admits that he's almost sorry that it's over.
+- Worthy Opponent: Despite his grudge against Sonic, he considers him his "most worthy adversary".
+When it seems he's finally about to roboctize him, he admits that he's almost sorry that it's over.

 Robotnik's nephew and right-hand man.
 Often used as the doctor's punching bag